markevans/dragonfly/extra_docs/Encoding.md

 Changing the format of data, but not changing the data itself, e.g. converting to gif format, comes under the banner of Encoding.

+You can register as many encoders as you like.

 Let's say we have a Dragonfly app

     app = Dragonfly[:images]